Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 <a id="advanced"></a>
 ## Advanced

-This section provides information about debugging and the bootloader on Moddable Four.
+This section provides information about native code debugging using SEGGER Embedded Studio or GDB, and the bootloader on Moddable Four.

 <a id="debugging-native-code"></a>
-### Debugging Native code
+### Debugging Native Code

 As with all Moddable platforms, you can debug script code using `xsbug` over the USB serial interface with Moddable Four.
 For more information, see the [`xsbug` documentation](../../xs/xsbug.md).

-Some developers may need to debug native code.
-[SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) is a C/C++ IDE for embedded systems.
-It includes a debugger that allows you to set breakpoints and examine registers, variables, and memory.
-You can debug native code on Moddable Four using the SEGGER Embedded Studio debugger.
-For documentation on using the debugger, see the [documentation by SEGGER](https://www.segger.com/products/development-tools/embedded-studio/technology/debugger/).
+For native code source level debugging, developers can use [SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) or [GDB](https://www.gnu.org/software/gdb/documentation/).

-Debugging native code on the Moddable Four with SEGGER Embedded Studio requires a [Nordic nRF52840 DK board](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK).
-Connect your Moddable Four to the nRF52840 DK board as follows:
+Debugging native code on the Moddable Four requires a [Nordic nRF52840-DK board](https://www.nordicsemi.com/Software-and-Tools/Development-Kits/nRF52840-DK).
+Connect your Moddable Four to the nRF52840-DK board as follows:

 | nRF52840 DK | Moddable Four |
 | :---: | :---: |